InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 a successful market introduction to management.

-Another common example is when contributors are not given time or permission to make a contribution, especially when the community is working on a product which is not part of the contributors departments domain and was thus not relevant for the respective managers goals.
+Another common example is when contributors are not given time or permission to make a contribution, which can happen if the community is not working on a product that belongs to the contributors departments domain and was thus not relevant for the respective managers goals.
 In this case, the TC should engage in discussion with the contributors manager and lobby for an alternative decision.